 Under Dr. Hazel’s direction, the race began the process that would make it one of the sport’s best run events.
 Up to this time, road racing was an informal and erratically administered sport.
 However, the early 1980′s saw the sport mature and runners become more sophisticated.
 Many of the early races soon found themselves unable to meet the challenges presented and simply disappeared.
 During the early 1980′s Spring Lake began a tradition of leadership in the sport.

 The race grew explosively during this six-year period.
 What had been a fairly large event of fifteen hundred runners grew into a huge event attracting almost 4,500 participants by 1986.
 The reasons for this growth were varied.
-During these years many new developments were added to the race, such as the insistence in a high quality T-shirt without advertising or the positioning of water stops at each mile.
-Giving a medal to each finisher or accurately recording the finishing times and places of every runner in a race of this size was considered ground breaking.
+During these years many new developments were added to the race, such as the insistence in a high-quality T-shirt without advertising or the positioning of water stops at each mile.
+Giving a medal to each finisher or accurately recording the finishing times and places of every runner in a race of this size was considered groundbreaking.
 When these technical advances were coupled with the beauty of the race course and the friendly attitude of the town’s volunteers, the result was a hugely popular event.
 This era also saw some of the fastest runners in the region compete at Spring Lake.
 Olympic athletes from Poland, Somalia and Ireland all found their way to the shore for Memorial Day.
 Poland’s Gene Stacha’s time of 23:16 from 1983 remains the course record today.

 In 1993 a new event was added to the race.
 On Friday evening of Memorial Day weekend, the first Spring Lake Five Children’s Race was held.
 This event consists of a series of noncompetitive races for children from four to fourteen years old.
-The event, benefiting the Spring Lake’s Drug and Alcohol Alliance program, was an instant success and now draws nearly 2,000 participants.
+The event, originally benefiting the Spring Lake’s Drug and Alcohol Alliance program, was an instant success and now draws nearly 1,000 participants.